googleapis/api-linter/docs/rules/0134/request-resource-field-required.md

 ---
 rule:
   aip: 134
-  name: [core, '0134', request-resource-field]
+  name: [core, '0134', request-resource-field-required]
   summary: Update RPCs must have a field for the resource in the request.
-permalink: /134/request-resource-field
+permalink: /134/request-resource-field-required
 redirect_from:
-  - /0134/request-resource-field
+  - /0134/request-resource-field-required
 ---

 # Update methods: Resource field